Work with the F5 DNS Cloud Service¶

 Creating and deploying a secondary DNS zone with DNS Cloud Services is both fast and easy.
 You can watch the video below to see how it is done, or you can follow the six steps below to setup the a service for you zone.

-On Your F5 Cloud, click the DNS tab in the side menu.
+Click the DNS tab in the Cloud Services navigation menu.

 On the DNS tab, click the Create button.